 The answer lies in research and knowledge.

 As musicians, we have power in who we choose to work with and why we work with them.
 Research companies and businesses.
-If you are receiving grants from the government, working with a printing press for your album, or online music distributor, research the company to find out where they stand on issues.
+If you are receiving grants, working with a printing company, or online music distributor, research the company!
+Find out where they stand on issues.
 If they don’t have that readily available online, send them an email!
 Find out where they stand on topics that matter most to you as an artist.